NYC Personal Injury Lawyer » Car Accidents

 When you turn to our NYC personal injury attorneys for help after a crash, you can expect:

-If insurance adjusters refuse to offer you a fair deal – or if they try to deny your claim without a justifiable reason – our award-winning trial lawyer will be fully prepared to take your case to a jury.
+If insurance adjusters refuse to offer you a fair deal – or if they try to deny your claim without a justifiable reason – our award-winning trial attorneys will be fully prepared to take your case to a jury.

 Based on an analysis of crash data published by the New York Police Department and the New York State Traffic Safety Statistical Repository (TSSR) – very common.